Controlled acoustic-driven vortex transport in coupled superfluid rings: Conclusion

 \section{Conclusion}

-We have shown that persistent current oscillations in coupled superfluid rings originate from low-energy collective excitations with phonon-like character.
+We showed that persistent current oscillations in coupled superfluid rings originate from low-energy collective excitations with phonon-like character.
 These oscillations arise from angular momentum transfer mediated by sound waves propagating through the system.
 Our Bogoliubov-de Gennes analysis confirms that the dominant frequency corresponds to the time required for a sound mode to circulate the effective ring length, matching dynamical Gross–Pitaevskii simulations.

 In the experimentally relevant regime of slow inter-ring barrier modulation, only the lowest normal mode is significantly excited, effectively setting the characteristic oscillation frequency across different interaction strengths and geometries.
-Such circumstances also ensure the use of the phenomenological dissipation, so in principle one can adjust the $\gamma$ to match experimentally realistic decay rates.
+Such circumstances also ensure the use of the phenomenological dissipation, so in principle one can adjust the value of the phenomenological dissipation parameter $\gamma$ to match experimentally realistic decay rates.
 A simplified one-dimensional hydrodynamic model captures the essential features of the dynamics, including beating and damping, and yields quantitatively accurate predictions.

 The acoustic description we develop here emphasizes the role of bulk condensate physics in governing circulation exchange.
 This stands in contrast to our previous ghost-vortex model \cite{Bland_2022}, which was built on the notion of a point-like vortex propagating outside the Thomas–Fermi radius along the condensate boundary.
 That earlier framework was successful in qualitative description of persistent current oscillations' properties: their frequency and critical damping behavior.
 However, it relied on fine-tuning of the initial vortex position to match numerical data.
 This tuning was necessary because the continuous range of ghost-vortex orbits resulted in a continuous set of values of physical observables, which are discrete for the actual system.
 By contrast, the present acoustic-mode approach naturally incorporates discreteness via sound-like modes in a restricted geometry.
 It requires no adjustable parameters, and achieves quantitative agreement with full Gross–Pitaevskii and Bogoliubov-de Gennes calculations.
 The success of the acoustic approach demonstrates that the oscillatory exchange of angular momentum between the rings is a collective hydrodynamic phenomenon rather than the motion of an individual vortex core.